 A recent systemic review (Dal Farra et al 2021) suggested their study strengthens evidence that osteopathy is effective in pain levels and functional status improvements in chronic lower back pain patients.
 A recent randomised controlled trial (Castro-Sanchez et al 2016) evaluated the effects of craniosacral therapy on disability, pain intensity, quality of life, and mobility in patients with low back pain.
 Ten sessions of craniosacral therapy resulted in a statistically greater improvement in pain intensity and hemoglobin oxygen saturation.
 Also systolic blood pressure, serum potassium, and magnesium level than did 10 sessions of classic massage in patients with chronic low back pain.
 However there was a call for more high quality randomised controlled trials research.
 More on how Osteopaths can help with lower back pain.

 Can Cranial Osteopathy Help TMJ?

 Yes we think so but it depends on the cause of your TMJ.
-If you have neck and upper back restrictions or a past history of head, facial and neck trauma (including dental work) Osteopathic treatment can help to reduce your symptoms which should help to relax your jaws.
+If you have neck and upper back restrictions or a past history of head, facial and neck pain /trauma (including dental work) Osteopathic treatment can help to reduce your symptoms which should help to relax your jaws.
 Indeed if the problem is stress related and you are grinding your teeth in the night (bruxism) Cranial Osteopathy is deeply relaxing which could help if you experience high levels of stress which causes you to grind your teeth.
 If you haven't tried Cranial Osteopathy for TMJ it is definitely worth giving it a go.
 Eleonora our Cranial Osteopath experienced great results herself as a patient with a TMJ dysfunction.
 So that's why we are passionate about helping others.